 A Google search of “IO&T” brings up references to the "Internet Of Things", but that’s not what we’re talking about here.
-IO&T is the acronym for Initial Outfitting and Transition, the federal government term used for the overall process of setting up military medical facilities.
+IO&T is the acronym for Initial Outfitting and Transition, a federal government term used for the overall process of setting up military medical facilities.

 The Need for the IO&T Process